emrehanks/R-ArcGIS-LSM_ToolPack/README.md

 ## Acknowledgements

-This LSM Tool Pack was prepared as part of the projects “Development of ArcGIS Interfaces with R programming language for Landslide Susceptibility Mapping” (No. 118Y090) funded by The Scientific and Technological Research Council of Turkey (TUBITAK).
+LSM Tool Pack was prepared as part of the projects “Development of ArcGIS Interfaces with R programming language for Landslide Susceptibility Mapping” (No. 118Y090) funded by The Scientific and Technological Research Council of Turkey (TUBITAK).